gyauney/shakespeare-and-company-social-readership/README.md

 ### Example of how to use the graphs

-Check out `example.py` for some sample code that shows how to
+Check out `example.py` for some sample code that shows how to:
-1) print summary statistics for the graphs and
+1. Print summary statistics for the graphs
-2) find out information about a specific book in the graph.
+2. Find out information about a specific book in the graph

 As an example, it shows that 'Hippolytus' by Euripides has an edge to only four other books in the Shakespeare and Company graph but is connected to 80 books (many of which are 'classics') in the Goodreads graph.